 The Creation of the First USA Public High School Baroque Ensemble . . .

-At present, the DHS Orchestra Program has grown four times its original size in the past 16 years.
+At present the DHS Orchestra Program has grown four times its’ original size in the past 20 years since the hiring of Angelo Moreno in 2000, Director of Orchestras at Davis Senior High School.
 By 2008 the program had developed into 2 groups:

 - The “DHS Symphony Orchestra” an auditioned full symphonic orchestra including woodwind, brass, percussion, and stringed instruments, at 75 students-making a total of 130 students between two groups.

-The DHS Baroque Ensemble was the first group of its kind at the High School level in the USA.
-It has been featured in several national publications including “Symphony Magazine-Online,” “Early Music Magazine,” “Strings Magazine,” “Teaching Music Magazine,” and the “California Music Educators Association-Online” for its unique nature and the model it represents for what is possible in the development of other public music programs
+The DHS Baroque Ensemble was featured in several national publications including “Symphony Magazine-Online”, “Early Music Magazine”, “Strings Magazine”, “Teaching Music Magazine”, and the “California Music Educators Association-Online”, for its unique nature and the model it represents for what is possible in the development of other public music programs since the DHS Baroque Ensemble is the first group of its kind at the High School level in the USA.

 Without the support of the school administration, district administrators, and the school board this new course would not have been possible.
 The district supported the course by passing the course proposal unanimously and allowing the DHS Music Department to implement the DHS Baroque Ensemble into the DHS Orchestra Program.
 Unfortunately, there were no grants or monetary support from the district beyond teacher FTE.
-The money for converting all the instruments, purchasing the Baroque Bows, adding gut strings to all the instruments, and purchasing new music specifically for this ensemble was raised and donated by our nonprofit orchestra association the Davis Schools Orchestra Music Association or (DSOMA).
-The money came from the parents and the many community donations made to DSOMA over the years.
-DSOMA financially allowed this new group to start off well equipped with period style instruments including a professional level John Phillips (1991) Harpsichord and style appropriate music.
+It costs about $12,000 to convert all the instruments and purchase the Baroque Bows for 20 violins, 6 violas, 6 cellos, and two basses.
+Doing half conversions saved us from having to purchase all new instruments.
+I used the best instruments in the school district collection that had been donated over many years.
+The half conversion included: removing the chin rests, adding baroque tailpieces, baroque bridges, adding gut strings to all the instruments, and purchasing new music specifically for this ensemble.
+I also added Precision Tuners to all the instruments because gut strings have to been tuned frequently.
+I found that the students had a hard time getting perfectly in tune with the regular peg tuners.
+The precision tuners have made a world of difference.
+The money came from the parents and the many community donations made to our Orchestra Boosters over the years.
+Our Booster group financially allowed this new group to start off well equipped with period style instruments including a professional level John Phillips (1991) Harpsichord and style appropriate music.
+We have since acquired a wonderful Baroque Chamber Organ, which adds to the diversity of our continuo sound.
 The orchestra students earned the creation of this course and sealed the commitment of the School District with their continuously climbing enrollment numbers, commitment to the program, and love for playing orchestral music.

 The group has collaborated with: